17 D'Olier St., City Center

 41 a/b Drury St., City Center

 Industry is an independent design store doing a pretty excellent job of bringing the concept of hygge to Dublin.
-It is impossible to leave the store without picking up a few things and lusting after the rest—ceramics by local artists, wool blankets, sculptural light fixtures, the most beautiful teakwood chopping boards, textiles, and design books—just to give you an idea.
-It's a solid edit of traditional craft pieces for the home and more unusual items—like hand-carved Japanese wooden spoons—that elevate daily rituals into something special.
-Mull over your purchases at their cute in-store café, or pop across the street to Kaph [LINK] for the best matcha in Dublin.
+It is impossible to leave the store without picking up a few things and lusting after the rest: ceramics by local artists, wool blankets, sculptural light fixtures, the most beautiful teakwood chopping boards, textiles, and design books, just to give you an idea.
+It's a solid edit of traditional craft pieces for the home and more unusual items, like hand-carved Japanese wooden spoons, that elevate daily rituals into something special.
+Mull over your purchases at the cute in-store café, or pop across the street to Kaph for the best matcha in Dublin.

 6 Nassau St., City Center

-A love letter to Irish design on tourist-laden Nassau Street, Kilkenny showcases some of the country’s most renown products like Waterford Crystal, Irish linen, wool throws, Stephen Pearce pottery (the artist's actual studio is a few minutes walk from Ballymaloe cookery school should you find yourself in Cork), the works.
-A great spot to pick up gifts to bring back home or simply, some new tableware.
+A love letter to Irish design on tourist-laden Nassau Street, Kilkenny showcases some of the country’s most renowned products, like Waterford Crystal, Irish linen, wool throws, Stephen Pearce pottery (the artist's actual studio is a few minutes walk from Ballymaloe cookery school should you find yourself in Cork), the works.
+A great spot to pick up gifts to bring back home or simply some new tableware.
 Upstairs you’ll find a good restaurant and café.

 78 The Coombe, The Liberties